pattern

 the confusion and tiredness one can experience after a long flight, particularly when rapidly traveling across multiple time zones

-Ex: The effects jet lag can vary depending on the direction of travel and individual resilience .
+Ex: The effects of jet lag can vary depending on the direction of travel and individual resilience .

 daily words